-1. The Section shall hold an Annual Business Meeting at the time of the Annual Meeting of the Council which takes place at the annual meeting of the American Anthropological Association.
-In order to conduct business at any given meeting, the date must be announced to members of the Board by mail or internet not less than ninety (90) days before the date of the meeting.
+- The Section shall hold an Annual Business Meeting at the time of the Annual Meeting of the Council which takes place at the annual meeting of the American Anthropological Association.
+In order to conduct business at any given meeting, the date must be announced to members of the Board in writing not less than ninety (90) days before the date of the meeting.

-2. Special meetings may be called by the Board, or upon written request addressed to the Secretary of five (5) percent of the Members.
+- Special meetings may be called by the Board, or upon written request addressed to the Secretary of ten (10) percent of the Members.
 The President will set the date for such a meeting based on the availability of members of the Board, thereby insuring that a quorum will be present.

-3. Joint meetings may be held with other organizations if deemed desirable by the Board of Directors.
-Arrangements must be made at least one year in advance of such meeting and must include written agreements between the cooperating organizations specifying the obligations and financial arrangements pertaining to each.
+- Joint meetings may be held with other organizations if deemed desirable by the Board of Directors.
+Arrangements must be made at least 18 months in advance of such meeting and must include written agreements between the cooperating organizations specifying the obligations and financial arrangements pertaining to each.
 Any such agreement must be approved by the American Anthropological Association, and the planning of any such meeting must be in accordance with current version of the Section/Interest Group Meeting Manual developed by the AAA and mandated by the AAA Board of Directors.

 ARTICLE IX.
 QUORUM

-3. The business of the Council shall be transacted by majority vote unless otherwise provided for in these By-Laws.
+- The business of the Council shall be transacted by majority vote unless otherwise provided for in these bylaws.

 ARTICLE X. Nominations and Balloting

-2. Candidates for any elective office may be recommended to the Nominating Committee along with appropriate rationale by any Member in good standing prior to January 1 each year.
-For the office of President-elect and other Officers of the Board of Directors, the Nominating Committee shall then nominate one (1) or two (2) candidates for each vacant office.
+- Candidates for any elective office may be recommended to the Nominating Committee along with appropriate rationale by any Member in good standing prior to January 1 each year.
+For the office of President-elect and other Officers of the Board of Directors, the Nominating Committee shall nominate at least two and not more than three candidates for each open position.
 These nominations shall be finalized by January 30 of each year in order to comply with the American Anthropological Association’s nominations schedule.
 These dates may change in accordance with AAA requirements.

-3. The Nominating Committee is responsible for collecting relevant biographical information and photographs, and for the submission of such material to the American Anthropological Association.
-Officials at the American Anthropological Association will be responsible- for mailing the ballots, counting the votes, and notifying the President of the Section of the results.
+- The Nominating Committee is responsible for collecting relevant biographical information and photographs, and for the submission of such material to the American Anthropological Association.
+Officials at the American Anthropological Association will be responsible for distributing mailing the ballots, counting the votes, and notifying the President of the Section of the results.

-4. In all elections of the Council the candidate receiving the most votes for an office shall be elected.
+- In all elections of the Council, the candidate receiving the most votes for an office shall be elected.
 In the event of a tie the President shall decide the outcome by the toss of a coin.

 Association Board of Directors, which, when approved, shall govern the Council’s financial activities.

-1. These By-Laws may be amended by Members by mail or internet ballot, provided that a proposed amendment is approved by two-thirds of the votes cast.
+- These bylaws may be amended by Members by ballot, provided that a proposed amendment is approved by two-thirds of the votes cast.

-2. Amendments may be proposed by the Board of Directors or by fifteen (15) Members in good standing.
-The Board shall have the proposed amendment published in the Anthropology Newsletter at the time of the general election so that it can be voted upon along with the slate prepared by the Nominating Committee.
+- Amendments may be proposed by the Board of Directors or by fifteen (15) Members in good standing.
+The Board shall have the proposed amendment circulated to members at the time of the general election so that it can be voted upon along with the slate prepared by the Nominating Committee.

-3. The amendments and provisions of these By-Laws shall be effective immediately upon adoption and shall supersede and nullify all previous amendments and provisions.
+- The amendments and provisions of these bylaws shall be effective immediately upon adoption and shall supersede and nullify all previous amendments and provisions.